-- (63) An estate caveat is deemed to be no longer in force if - (a) the caveator fails to file an application response to a notice of application served under subrule (62) within the time allowed, unless the court otherwise orders, - (b) judgment is given for probate in solemn form, or - (c) a grant of probate in common form is issued as a result of summary judgment under subrule (99) in default of application response or response to civil claim in a proceeding for probate in solemn form.
+- (63) An estate caveat is deemed to be no longer in force if - (a) the caveator fails to file an application response to a notice of application served under subrule (62) within the time allowed, unless the court otherwise orders, - (b) judgment is given for probate in solemn form, or - (c) a grant of probate in common form is issued as a result of a default judgment under subrule (100) in a proceeding for probate in solemn form.

 Comment: Failure by a caveator to respond to an application to remove the estate caveat would result in the automatic deemed removal of the caveat.
-This subrule is to the same effect as the present Rule 61(42).
-The same result should hold if the caveator does not appear in a proceeding for probate in solemn form, resulting in default judgment in the nature of a common form grant under subrule (99).
+This subrule is to the same effect as the present Rule 21-5(48).
+The same result should hold if the caveator does not appear in a proceeding for probate in solemn form, resulting in default judgment in the nature of a common form grant under subrule (100).